Celebrating Hispanic Heritage Month

-This Hispanic Heritage Month and beyond, Planned Parenthood is committed in our mission to reduce health care disparities, provide accurate sexual and reproductive health education, and combat efforts to roll back advances in women’s rights.
+During Hispanic Heritage Month (Sept.
+15-Oct.
+15) and beyond, Planned Parenthood is committed in our mission to reduce health care disparities, provide accurate sexual and reproductive health education, and combat efforts to roll back advances in women’s rights.

 Throughout the year, our dedicated staff is working with leaders in the Latino community across the country to ensure that we are providing the most needed and relevant information to support the Latino community’s unique needs.
 Whether it’s tabling at community events, speaking at national conferences, addressing students or standing side by side in the fight for comprehensive immigration reform, Planned Parenthood staff is committed.